Mobilizing biodiversity data for local conservation

 Oct

-The DOST-PCIEERD oriented key personnel involved at the FSUU in financial and technical guidelines of the DOST-funded project, MABULIG.
-This project commenced on September 1, 2025, and is slated to conclude on August 31, 2027.
+The DOST-PCIEERD and FSUU operational and financial units exchanged relevant guiding points to ensure the successful implementation and completion of the Mabulig Project.
+The project commenced on September 1, 2025 and is slated to conclude by August 31, 2027.

 2025